How Walking After Meals Can Improve Your Blood Sugar Levels

 Absolutely!
 Anything that gets your breathing and heart rate up a little should work.
 Swimming, cycling, water aerobics, many gym machines, yoga, or pilates are just a few options.
 If you need some inspiration and guidance, check out these low-intensity exercises.

 Want to get the support your need as you incorporate healthy habits?
-Learn more about our Glucose Optimization Program where you will get actionable advice from a NOVI coach based on your glucose data.
+Learn more about our Optimum Glucose Program where you will get actionable advice from a NOVI coach based on your glucose data.

 Previous